Frequently Asked Questions

 Do I need a certain grade point average to receive financial aid?

 Yes, you must comply with the Institution’s Financial Aid Policy on Satisfactory Academic Progress.
 If you have attempted 21 or more hours, you must have a 2.0 GPA and a 67% completion rate.

 If I have already earned a bachelor’s degree, can I receive additional financial aid?

 Yes, you can receive a student loan.
-You are not eligible for grants.
+You are not eligible for a Pell grant.
 Contact the Financial Aid Office to see if you may be eligible.

 I have an associate’s degree from Northwest Mississippi Community College.
 Can I receive financial aid at Northwest to study in another major?
-Yes, you can receive financial aid for up to a total of 96 semester hours or 150% of your program hours.
-(Review the Institution’s Financial Aid Policy on Satisfactory Academic Progress.)
+If you have earned an associate’s degree from Northwest, please contact the Financial Aid Office for further guidance.

 If I am on financial aid probation or suspension, can I receive financial aid?

 You cannot receive any type of financial aid if you are on financial aid suspension, but you can appeal if you have extenuating circumstances.